defold/doc/docs/en/manuals/project-settings.md

 Verify the return value after each graphics call and report any errors in the log.

 #### OpenGL Version Hint
 OpenGL context version hint.
-If a specific version is selected, this will used as the minimum version required (does not apply to OpenGL ES).
+If a specific version is selected, this will be used as the minimum version required (does not apply to OpenGL ES).
 Defaults to OpenGL 3.3.

 #### OpenGL Core Profile Hint
 Set the 'core' OpenGL profile hint when creating the context.
 The core profile removes all deprecated features from OpenGL, such as immediate mode rendering.
 Does not apply to OpenGL ES. `true` by default.